Share this Article

 In addition to meeting your lifestyle needs, some ground-floor apartments have features that can actually make them more desirable—and luxurious—than units on higher floors.

 [Editor's note: This article was originally published in May 2020.
 We are presenting it again here as part of our summer Best of Brick week.]

 If you're not seeing enough places—ground floor or otherwise—for sale in your price range or target neighborhood—and/or you'd like to avoid a bidding war—consider expanding your search to "off-market" listings.
 NYC real estate brokerage Triplemint, a Brick Underground partner, uses technology to mine public records and identify owners who may be ready to sell, meaning you can meet and deal with owners before their homes hit the market.
 Click here to learn more

 Given that some of the chief complaints surrounding ground-floor apartments have to do with their proximity to the street and all its fracas and stenches, an apartment's actual location in the building can make a world of difference.
 If you're situated toward the back of the building, for instance, you'll have much more peace and quiet—and maybe even a backyard (more on that later).
 A more-secluded location can also protect you from the noise of the building's lobby, stairwell, or elevator.

-For this reason, in new developments or recent renovations, you'll often see developers make an effort to put ground-floor units toward the rear of the building, or at least ensure that the bedrooms aren't facing the street to maintain some relative quiet.
-"Any smart developer is going to put the living room in the front and the bedroom in the back," says Nick Sanni, an agent at Citi Habitats.
+In new developments or recent renovations, you'll often see developers make an effort to put ground-floor units toward the rear of the building, or at least ensure that the bedrooms aren't facing the street to maintain some relative quiet.

 Similarly, many of these apartments are oriented so that the main entertaining spaces like kitchens and living rooms are facing large back windows into backyards to avoid street noise and let in more natural light.